-As for Better Choice Single-line plans, you can only select the Extra Small or the Small plans.
+As for Better Choice single-line plans, you can only select the Extra Small or the Small service plans.

-Furthermore, these plans feature the optional AutoPay discount program.
-Overall, Sprint's family plans, which you can examine more in-depth here, may be affordable, but the amount of high-speed data that you can purchase aren't as expansive as Verizon's offerings.
+Furthermore, these plans feature the optional autopay discount program.
+Overall, Sprint's family plans, which you can examine more in-depth here, may be affordable, but the amount of high-speed data that you can purchase isn't as expensive as Verizon's offerings.

 Sprint Unlimited Freedom

-If you're considering switching to Sprint, you may want to consider its Unlimited Freedom plan.
+If you're considering switching to the Sprint network, you may want to consider its unlimited plan.
 Sprint Unlimited provides you with unlimited talk, text and high-speed data, all for an affordable fee.
 For a family of four, you may pay an incredibly affordable price.
-Of course, you can add up to ten lines to the plan, which are all eligible for the AutoPay discount.
+Of course, you can add up to ten lines to the plan, which are all eligible for the auto-pay discount.

 There are two types of Unlimited Freedom plans: the basic and the premium.
 The regular Unlimited Freedom plan includes mobile-optimized streaming, which delivers mobile-optimized video streaming at up to 480p+ resolution and music streaming at up to 500kps.
 Additionally, cloud game streaming is limited at up to 2mbps.

-Unlimited Freedom Premium, on the other hand, is just $20 more per line per month.
-You'll be provided with the ability to video stream at up to 1080p+, music stream at up to 2Mbps, and game stream at up to 8Mbps.
+Unlimited Freedom Premium, on the other hand, is $20 more per line per month.
+You'll have the ability to video stream at up to 1080p+, music stream at up to 2Mbps, and game stream at up to 8Mbps.